Mohamad-Sarfi/compose_persian_date_picker/README.md

 ## Usage Instructions - RangeDatePicker
-The second composable provided to you in this library is a "Range Date Picker" that lets you pick a date range with a "start date" and "end date"
+The second composable provided to you in this library is a "Range Date Picker" that lets you pick a date range within a "start date" and "end date".
-The overall functionality is almost the as the `PersianDatePicker` but the argument in setDate lambda is a list of maps which index 0 is starting date and index 1 is end date.
+The overall functionality is almost the same as the `PersianDatePicker` but the setDate lambda argument is a `list` of maps which index `0` is the starting date and index `1` is the end date.

 ```kotlin
 @Composable